anon767/Otter/otter/README.md

     newlib-1.19.0/otter/otter-with-libc [flags] <input files>

-One useful flag when using libc is '--doRunRmtmps':
+One useful flag when using libc is `--doRunRmtmps`:

     newlib-1.19.0/otter/otter-with-libc --doRunRmtmps --dootter [flags] <input files>

-(Specifying '--doRunRmtmps' requires you to explicitly specify which flavor of Otter you want, which otherwise defaults to '--dootter'.)
+(Specifying `--doRunRmtmps` requires you to explicitly specify which flavor of Otter you want, which otherwise defaults to `--dootter`.)
 Rmtmps is a CIL module which removes from the merged file all functions and global variables which are not reachable from main.
 If your program uses only a piece of libc, this can make the merged program much smaller.